 Other Miscellaneous Terms.
 The Card and your obligations under this Agreement may not be assigned.
 The Issuer may transfer its rights under this Agreement.
 Use of the Card is subject to all applicable rules and customs of any clearinghouse or other association involved in transactions.
 The Issuer does not waive its rights by delaying or failing to exercise them at any time.
 If any provision of this Agreement shall be determined to be invalid or unenforceable under any rule, law, or regulation of any governmental agency, local, state, or federal, the validity or enforceability of any other provision of this Agreement shall not be affected.
 This Agreement will be governed by the law of the State of Delaware except to the extent governed by federal law.

 Amendment and Cancellation.
-The terms and conditions of this Agreement may be revised by posting a revised version at www.venmo.com/legal/bancorp-cardholder-agreement.
+The terms and conditions of this Agreement may be revised by posting a revised version at https://venmo.com/legal/bancorp-cardholder-agreement.
 You will be notified of any change in the manner provided by applicable law prior to the effective date of the change.
 However, if the change is made for security purposes, the Issuer or Venmo can implement such change without prior notice.
 The Issuer or Venmo may cancel or suspend the Card or this Agreement at any time.
-You may cancel this Agreement by returning the Card to the Issuer.
+You may cancel this Agreement by returning the Card(s) to the Issuer.
 Your termination of this Agreement will not affect any of the Issuer’s or Venmo’s rights or your obligations arising under this Agreement prior to termination.
-In the event your Card is cancelled, closed or terminated for any reason, any remaining available funds associated with the Card would revert to your Venmo Account balance.
+In the event the Card is cancelled, closed or terminated for any reason, any remaining available funds associated with the Card would revert to the applicable Account balance.

 Information About Your Right to Dispute Errors.

 (3) Approximately when the Unauthorized Transaction or Other Error took place.If you provide this information orally, Venmo or the Issuer may require that you send your complaint or question in writing within ten (10) business days.Venmo will determine whether an error occurred within ten (10) business days after it hears from you and will correct any error promptly.
 If Venmo needs more time, however, Venmo may take up to forty-five (45) days to investigate your complaint or question.
 If Venmo decides to do this, Venmo will credit the Card within ten (10) business days for the amount you think is in error and increase the record of value available in your Account, so that the money will be accessible during the time it takes to complete the investigation.
 If Venmo asks you to put your complaint or question in writing and you do not provide it within ten (10) business days, Venmo may not credit the Card.For errors involving new Cards, POS transactions, or foreign-initiated transactions, Venmo may take up to ninety (90) days to investigate your complaint or question.
 For new Cards or Accounts, Venmo may take up to twenty (20) business days to credit the Account for the amount you think is in error.Venmo will tell you the results within three (3) business days after completing the investigation.
 If Venmo decides that there was no error, Venmo will send you a written explanation.
 Copies of the documents used in the investigation may be obtained by contacting Venmo at the phone number or address listed at the beginning of this section.
 If you need more information about Venmo’s error-resolution procedures, call 855-204-4090 during the hours listed below in Section 19 (Customer Service).

 English Language Controls.
 Any translation of this Agreement is provided for convenience.
 The meanings of the terms, conditions and representations herein are subject to definitions and interpretations in the English language.
 Any translation provided may not accurately represent the information in the original English text.

 Customer Service.
 For customer service or additional information regarding the Card, please contact:Venmo Debit Card Support, P.O.
-Box 45950, Omaha, NE 68145-0950 Card support number: 855-204-4090Customer Service agents are available to answer calls Monday-Friday 9:00 AM-5:00 PM Central Time (holidays excluded).Venmo chat and email support are available Monday through Friday 24 hours a day Central Time and Saturday and Sunday 8:00 AM-10:00 PM Central Time.
+Box 45950, Omaha, NE 68145-0950 Card support number: 855-204-4090Customer Service agents are available to answer calls Monday-Friday 9:00 AM-5:00 PM Central Time (holidays excluded).Venmo chat and email support are available Monday through Friday 24 hours a day and Saturday and Sunday 8:00 AM-10:00 PM Central Time.
 Venmo typically responds to emails within 24 hours.

 Telephone Monitoring/Recording.
 From time to time telephone calls between you and Venmo may be monitored and/or recorded to assure the quality of customer service or as required by applicable law.